varfish-org/varfish-server/docs_manual/developer_installation.rst

     $ sudo bash utility/install_vue_dev.sh

 Open an additional terminal and switch into the vue directory.
-Then install the Clinvar Exprot vue app.
+Then install the Varfish vue app.

 .. code-block:: bash

-    $ cd clinvar_export/vueapp
+    $ cd varfish/vueapp/
     $ npm install

 When finished, keep this terminal open to run the vue app.